Class: FakePlugger::DeliveryMethod

 • raw_message (Boolean)

-if true, it will show raw message
+if true, it will show the raw message

 • response (String/Symbol/Array/Hash)

-the deliver! method will return with this value or if this value is nil then it will return with the client object
+the deliver! method will return with this value, or if this value is nil, then it will return with the client object

 • use_mail_grabber (Boolean)